Cherreads

 "The ribs," Will managed, between coughs.

 "I know," Maddie said.
-She sounded genuinely unsympathetic, which was somehow more comforting than concern would have been.
+She sounded genuinely unsympathetic.

 Allison watched him over the rim of her thermos, her expression hovering between amusement and the practical assessment of someone deciding whether she needed to perform a Heimlich maneuver.